bnckmnlt/Danotes/README.md

 MongoDB

 How to run locally
-Make sure you have Node.js and MongoDB installed on your local machine Clone this repository and navigate to the project directory Run npm install to install all the necessary dependencies Start your MongoDB server by running mongod in your terminal In a new terminal window, run npm start to start the app Open your browser and go to http://localhost:3000 to view the app
+1. Make sure you have Node.js and MongoDB installed on your local machine
+2. Clone this repository and navigate to the project directory
+3. Run npm install to install all the necessary dependencies
+4. Start your MongoDB server by running mongod in your terminal
+5. In a new terminal window, run npm start to start the app
+6. Open your browser and go to http://localhost:3001 to view the app

 Credits
-This project was created by @yourusername.
+This project was created by @rootViewview.
 Special thanks to the following resources:
+Visual Studio Code
 Express.js
 Mongoose
 Tailwind CSS